-Todaiji Temple - A UNESCO World Heritage Site, Todaiji Temple is one of the Seven Great Temples of Japan and is home to the world's largest bronze statue, Daibutsu.
+Todaiji Temple - The UNESCO-listed Todaiji is one of the Seven Great Temples of Japan and is home to the Daibutsu, one of the largest bronze Buddha statues in the world.

 Dotonbori District - Historically a theatre district and still a popular entertainment area today, the Dotonbori district offer an eccentric and electric atmosphere.